flojoy-ai/docs/docs/instruments-wiki/Lockin Amplifiers/Ithaco-1211/Ithaco-1211.md

 # Set the sensitivity of the amplifier
 ithaco.sens(1e-8)

-# Set the output to be inverted
+# Set the output inversion
 ithaco.invert(True)

+# Set the sensitivity factor
+ithaco.sens_factor(1)

-# Read the current value from the instrument
+# Set the suppression
-current = ithaco.curr()
+ithaco.suppression(1e-7)

-# Print the current value
+# Set the rise time
-print(f"Current: {current} A")
+ithaco.risetime(0.3)

 # Disconnect from the instrument
 ithaco.disconnect()
 ```

-Note: Replace `'COM1'` with the appropriate address for your Ithaco 1211 Lockin Amplifier.
+This script creates an instance of the `Ithaco_1211` instrument, connects to it, and then performs various operations such as setting the sensitivity, inversion, sensitivity factor, suppression, and rise time.
+Finally, it disconnects from the instrument.

 </TabItem>
 </Tabs>